-The limited decline in stock prices and the lack of adjustment of expected earnings leads us to the conclusion that equity valuations adjustment has further room run.
+The limited decline in stock prices and the lack of adjustment of expected earnings leads us to the conclusion that equity valuations adjustment has further room to run.
 This view applies particularly for the US.
 We also believe that equity prices do not yet reflect the current monetary backdrop defined by central banks.
-Compared to February, the US and the German 10-year yields have risen by an average of 50bp, and they likely to continue to doing so.
+Compared to February, the US and the German 10-year yields have risen by an average of 50bp, and they are likely to continue doing so.
 All else being equal, the rise in yields reduces the relative attractiveness of equities by lowering the equity risk premia.

 It comes as no surprise to admit that the current environment demands both prudence and patience to wait for clearer opportunities to increase risk.
 Our cautious stance is reflected in our actual high cash position.
-However, despite that, all being equal, the rise in interest rates has reduced the relative attractiveness of the equity market, it remains the market that better compensates for the risk taken.
+However, although the rise in interest rates has reduced the relative attractiveness of the equity market -all being equal, it remains the market that better compensates for the risk taken.

-Moreover, given the lack of attractive alternatives on fixed income markets (of all the segments), we remain neutral and broadly aligned to our benchmark.
-As such, we have reduced our exposure to the Eurozone but maintained our relative overweight to the UK markets has it continues to benefit from elevated energy prices.
+Moreover, given the lack of attractive alternatives on fixed income markets, we remain neutral and broadly aligned to our benchmark.
+As such, we have reduced our exposure to the Eurozone but maintained our relative overweight to the UK, which should to continue to benefit from high energy prices.